dva81/dva81.github.io/_posts/2024-07-19-advanced-pipeline-AzureDevOps.md

 ---
 layout: post
-title:  A more advanced pipeline in Azure DevOps for Power Platform Solutions
+title:  An advanced pipeline in Azure DevOps and GITHUB for Power Platform Solutions
 date: 2024-07-19
 description: This time I will show you two advanced pipeline to export and import a Power Platform solution with a GITHUB connection.
 The thought behind this is that the highly regulated enterprises have more complex working environments and deployment needs.
 categories: PowerPlatform AI DevOps Copilot
 ---

-# A more advanced pipeline in Azure DevOps for Power Platform solutions.

 When working with many developers or designers in highly secure environment with a lot of compliance rules and regulations, Power Platform can be challenging to maintain.
 In this [Azure DevOps: Easily deploy a Power platform solution - LinkedIn](https://www.linkedin.com/pulse/azure-devops-easily-deploy-power-platform-solution-dennis-van-aelst-mzfpe/?trackingId=Zt9plSeCTg2OyehjOFpuog%3D%3D)  article, I gave an example on how to create a simple DevOps pipeline.